 The University Writing Center is located within The Learning Center.
-Faculty members are available to help students develop their abilities to write effective papers for courses across the curriculum.
+Faculty members and peer tutors are available to help students develop their abilities to write effective papers for courses across the curriculum.
 While tutors do not edit, proofread or correct a student's papers, they can recommend a variety of composing strategies for improving writing skills.